ADMProject/RSVA/README.md

 This project is a part of the course CS 247: Advanced Data Mining.

 To run the code, refer to the notebook experiments.ipynb.
+We recommend that you use Google Colab for running the code.

+## Dependencies:
+You need Python3 environment to run the code.
+The basic Python libraries are already installed on Google Colab.
+You need to install tensorboardX using the command 'pip install tensorboardX'.

 ## Dataset: